 Similar to a life insurance product, the cost of shareholder protection will depend on the person being insured and their health, age and lifestyle.
 Shareholder protection providers will have a variety of rates so it is important to shop around.
 While some insurers provide online shareholder protection insurance calculators that help work out how much cover you may need and how to split the premiums between owners.
 A specialist life insurance broker can help you find the most suitable shareholder protection policy and make sure it is set up correctly.

-I have personally vetted the services of a specialist insurance broker, who recommended and put in place the best shareholder protection policy for my business, Moneytothemasses.
-They have specialist advisers that deal with shareholder protection policies and cross option agreements.
+I have personally vetted the services of LifeSearch*, a specialist insurance broker, which recommended and put in place the best shareholder protection policy for my business, Moneytothemasses.
+LifeSearch has specialist advisers that deal with shareholder protection policies and cross option agreements.
 It is free to chat, just fill in the form via the above link, and there is no obligation on your part to take matters further.
-As well as have strong ethics and expertise the firm also enjoys preferential terms from insurance companies meaning that they can guarantee to beat any shareholder protection quote.
+As well as having strong ethics and expertise the firm also enjoys preferential terms from insurance companies meaning that they can guarantee to beat any shareholder protection quote.

 Looking for a financial adviser near you?